Why you need Wifi Marketing?

 1.)
 If you are giving away wifi for free might as well let them know its coming from you.

 - Promote your restaurant to the captive audience logging onto your social wifi.
 Not only promote your brand, but remind customers about your specials on slow nights, keep customers up to date on new menu items, promotions, and events.
 Also, my favorite is to encourage more take out orders.
 Some of our restaurants even promote seasonal items such as Fantasy Football Draft Partys.
 Here are a

 Wifi advertising is better than a punch card, when customers are using your social wifi frequently they are in your restaurants frequently use the guest logins to the wifi as a form of rewards.
 For example a guest log in to wifi 10 or more times offer them a free appetizer or even just say thank you for being a great customer.
 Your loyal customers deserve a little recognition every once in a while.
 Your hotspot system needs to have a strategy behind it, create a strategy and grow your restaurant.

 When a guest provides an opt-in email at your restaurant they spent a good amount of time in your restaurant eating and drinking.
 This is a great time to identify areas of opportunity.
 It can be as simple as sending an email asking them how their service was or even providing a link to a survey you have created.
 The goal here is to optimize the customer experience.
-You’ll never make everyone happy, but customer engagement is key.
+You’ll never make everyone happy, whether your goal is customer engagement or building a loyalty program, this customer data is key.

 Comment cards are outdated.
 Gazella is better than a comment card, send a “personalized” email for more customer engagement and higher quality results.